insure logo

 Getting a no-medical-exam life insurance policy is as easy as it looks.

-You’ll still have a phone interview, but after the insurance agent understands your needs and background, they’ll let you know that you are eligible for coverage without taking an exam.
+You’ll still have a phone interview, but after the insurance agent understands your needs and background, they’ll let you know if you are eligible for coverage without taking an exam.
 Instead, you’ll consent to a review of your previous health records, labs and prescriptions.
-Using this data, insurers will decide what you’ll pay for coverage and offer you a policy.
+Insurers will use this data to decide what you’ll pay for coverage and offer you a policy.

-For those who would like to shop for coverage at 2 a.m. or from the airport lounge, there are some no-med policies that don’t require a phone interview at all.
+For those who would like to shop for coverage at 2 a.m. or from the airport lounge, some no-med policies don’t require a phone interview at all.
 These policies will conduct the interview process completely online and most offer instant approval.

 To get a no-med policy, talk to an insurance advisor who can help you find the right company.